 Many U.S. birders can see starlings year-round, but in non-breeding season some northern birds migrate short distances to warmer southern locations.

 The European starling is an incredible singer.
 Best of all, starlings begin singing in winter, just when it feels like spring will never come.
 Male starlings can also mimic the sounds of other birds.

 Do Starling Sightings Have Meaning?

 Some people say that a starling is a symbol of family or other close relationships.
 Others see the birds as a sign of unity or cooperation.
 This may be because the birds are known for flocking together in large groups.
-In the 2021 movie “The Starling” (streaming on Netflix), Melissa McCarthy plays a grieving mother who is confronted by an aggressive starling as she attempts to revive her garden.
+In the 2021 movie “The Starling”, Melissa McCarthy plays a grieving mother who is confronted by an aggressive starling as she attempts to revive her garden.
 Through her encounters with the bird, she begins to heal and learns to fly again.